Yes, Virginia, There Is a Santa Claus. Thank God!

 Best Santa Ever

-One year, at Christmas, I was newly divorced, with six children living at home.
+Years later, I was newly divorced, with six children living at home.
 I worked hard, but as a single mom, I knew I couldn't provide much of a Christmas for my children.

 I figured the security of having a home with the rent paid and without the fear of eviction, along with heat, lights, and food was a good Christmas present.